 Day 11: Muktinath to Jomsom (2,720m/5-6 hrs)

-Early in the morning, enjoy the magnificent view of Dhaulagiri from Muktinath.
-Visit the Muktinath temple, one of the most important pilgrimage sites for Hindus and Buddhists.
-Holy water flows from the 108 carved spouts surrounding the Vishnu temple, where the devotees take a bath to cleanse themselves.
+Early in the morning, visit the Muktinath temple, one of the most important pilgrimage sites for Hindus and Buddhists.
+Holy water flows from the 108 spouts surrounding the Vishnu temple, where the devotees take a bath to cleanse themselves.
 Muktinath is also home to many ethnic Tibetans and holy Buddhists, who come here for the temple in which fire miraculously burns in a stream of water inside the temple.
-After exploring around, we shall descend to Jomsom, which will take about 3 to 4 hours.
+Explore around the temple, and then descend to Jomsom.
 Overnight in Jomsom.

 Day 12: Fly to Pokhara

 Day 13: Drive to Kathmandu

 After breakfast, we shall retrace our drive to Kathmandu.
 Upon arrival in Kathmandu, transfer to the hotel.
-The rest of the evening is free to rest and relax.
+The rest of the evening is free to rest and relax or go shopping.
 Overnight in Kathmandu.

 Day 14: Departure

 Transfer to the airport for your final departure with everlasting memories.